dfinity/nns-dapp/TESTING.md

 });
 ```

-- [Module mocks](https://vitest.dev/guide/migration.html#module-mocks) require `default` exports with vitest.
-When not migrated a common error thrown by the test if the following:
+- [Module mocks](https://vitest.dev/guide/migration.html#module-mocks) require `default` exports with vitest. exports with vitest.
+When not migrated, a common error thrown by the test is the following:

 > Error: [vitest] vi.mock("$lib/workers/balances.worker?worker", factory?: () => unknown) is not returning an object.
 Did you mean to return an object with a "default" key?